 Just click on the ‘Will I get this card?’ button next to each deal and you’ll get a score out of 10 which is colour-coded red, amber and green.
 The closest to 10 are most likely to accept your application.

 Are there any alternatives to money transfer credit cards?

-Yes – if you’re paying interest on your overdraft, some current accounts offer interest-free and fee-free overdrafts, so it might be worth switching to one of these.
-But be aware that some deals only last for a few months so if you need longer to tackle your overdraft, a money transfer card could be a better bet.
+Yes – if you’re paying interest on your overdraft, some current accounts offer interest-free and fee-free overdrafts, so you should consider switching to one of these.
+These deals may be limited to just a few months, so if you need longer to pay it off then a money transfer card may be better.